HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/tune_initial_portal_performance.md

     You might have to run the load testing multiple times to determine the right size.

-2. Perform a [Helm upgrade](#applying-the-helm-chart-settings) every time you modify the `dataSource` sizes to apply the changes.
+2. Perform a [`helm upgrade`](#applying-the-helm-chart-settings) every time you modify the `dataSource` sizes to apply the changes.

-    The WebEngine pod restarts automatically after every Helm upgrade.
+    The WebEngine pods pick up the new sizes automatically after the `helm upgrade` without restarting.